17 Best Places to Visit in California

 Lake Tahoe

-For enchanting lakeside scenery, visitors head to Emerald Bay State Park, the peaceful forests and beaches of D. L. Bliss State Park, and the densely-wooded Ed Z'berg Sugar Pine Point State Park.
+For enchanting lakeside scenery, head to Emerald Bay State Park, the peaceful forests and beaches of D. L. Bliss State Park, and the densely-wooded Ed Z'berg Sugar Pine Point State Park.
 These parks also provide well-groomed nature trails and scenic spots for picnicking.

-Kings Beach on the sunny North Shore of Lake Tahoe is a favorite place for swimming and boating, including kayaking and paddle-boarding.
+Kings Beach on the sunny North Shore of Lake Tahoe is a favorite place for swimming and boating, including kayaking and paddleboarding.
 Kings Beach is also a bustling town with many restaurants, casual eateries, shops, and street vendors.

-The world-class Palisades Tahoe ski resort, the awe-inspiring Heavenly ski area, and family-friendly Northstar draw the most visitors for alpine skiing, but several other Lake Tahoe ski resorts also have top-notch facilities and superb alpine terrain.
+Winter sports enthusiasts flock to Lake Tahoe from December until April (depending on seasonal snowfall) for downhill skiing, cross-country skiing, snowshoeing, and sledding.
+The Palisades Tahoe ski area, the awe-inspiring Heavenly Ski Resort, and family-friendly Northstar California are world-class destinations for downhill skiing.
+Several other Lake Tahoe ski resorts also have top-notch facilities and superb alpine terrain.

 Sausalito